Andrew Bassat

-Andrew Reuven Bassat is a co-founder of Seek Limited along with his brother Paul Bassat.
-Since its inception in September 1997, the company has become the #1 Job seeking portal in Australia.
-Bassat remained CEO of SEEK until 2021 (succeeded by Ian Narev), at which point he became CEO of SEEK Investments, a subsidiary of SEEK Limited, with a dedicated focus on making new investments and managing and growing SEEK's existing investments.
+Andrew Reuven Bassat is an Australian businessman.
+He is best known for co-founding Australian recruitment website Seek Limited in 1997.

-Bassat also became president of the St Kilda Football Club in December 2018.
+Bassat became president of the St Kilda Football Club in December 2018.

 Biography

-His father was an IBM executive from Egypt and his mother was born in Poland.

-Bassat attended Brighton Grammar School, and then completed a Bachelor of Science (Computer Science) at the University of Melbourne, Bachelor of Laws (Honours) from Monash University, and a Master of Business Administration degree Melbourne Business School.
+Bassat's father was an IBM executive from Egypt and his mother was born in Poland.
+Bassat attended Brighton Grammar School, and then completed a Bachelor of Science (Computer Science) at the University of Melbourne, Bachelor of Laws (Honours) from Monash University, and a Master of Business Administration from Melbourne Business School.

-Bassat worked as a solicitor at Corrs Chambers Westgarth and then became a management consultant with Booz Allen & Hamilton.

-With his brother Paul, he founded SEEK in 1997 following Paul's bad experience in searching for a home.
+He co-founded recruitment website Seek in 1997, following his brother Paul Bassat's negative experience searching for a home.

-Bassat was awarded the Australian EY Entrepreneur of the Year in 2013.
+Bassat was awarded the Australian EY Entrepreneur of the Year Award in 2013.

+Bassat remained CEO of Seek until 2021, being succeeded by Ian Narev.
+He still is CEO subsidiary Seek Investments.